The Enemy (Child novel): Plot summary

-Reacher is informed that, due to the charge filed by Carbone, he will be demoted to the rank of Captain unless he denies it, which his lawyer encourages him to do.
-Instead, Reacher accepts the charge to avoid disgracing Carbone's memory further, and looks forward to serving on the front lines again.
+Reacher is informed that, due to the charge filed by Carbone, he will be demoted to the rank of Captain unless he denies it since Carbone is deceased and can no longer be involved in any legal proceedings, which his lawyer encourages him to do.
+Instead, Reacher accepts the charge after reflecting on the harm he did in fact cause to the bouncer and furthermore to avoid disgracing Carbone's memory further, and looks forward to serving on the front lines again.
 Before accepting his new command, he tracks down the corrupt Willard and executes him in his own house, planting drugs on the body to hide his involvement.
-The story ends with Reacher reflecting on the fact that he never saw Summer again despite hearing that she also received a promotion to Captain.
+The story ends with Reacher reflecting on the fact that he never saw Summer again despite hearing that she received a promotion to Captain.